microsoft/nanotune/README.rst

 is impractical.

-Nanotune automates typical manual measurements and replaces the exerimenter's decision about next tuning steps by supervised machine learning.
+Nanotune automates typical manual measurements and replaces the experimenter's decision about next tuning steps by supervised machine learning.
 It has enabled the implementation of a two-stage device characterization and dot-tuning process, which first determines whether devices are functional and then attempts to tune the functional devices to the single or double quantum-dot